Chapter 19: The Tragedy at Ong Thanh 062025

 make the long march north.
 His was the best fighting unit in the

-division and he was definitely needed up north to help draw out the Big
+Division, and he was definitely needed up north to help draw out the Big

 Red One away from those areas which were preparing for the Tet

-the 1/16th.
-On the 15th of October Jack Toomey's 1/2nd Infantry
+and the 1/16th.
+On October 15, Jack Toomey's 1/2nd Infantry Battalion

-some food in their bellies, it was going to be even harder for his
+least some food in their bellies, it was going to be even harder for his

 That's when a light bulb turned on in his head.
 Wait a minute.